allenlin90/programmingLearning/bootcamps/advancedDeveloperBootcamp/README.md

     ```

 ### Exercise: Call, Apply, and Bind
+1. `.apply()` method can the an `Array` or `array-like object` to send the elements as parameters to the function.
+Therefore in a function of a function, we can use `function.apply(thisArg, arguments))` directly.
+1. `Array.prototype.reverse()` method returns an `Array` in the reverse order.
+1. We can check `length` property of an function which returns the number of arguments a function can take.
 ```js
 /*
 Write a function called arrayFrom which converts an array-like-object into an array.